 The areas of Deira and Old Dubai are largely populated by migrant workers.
 On Fridays when they finish work, many of these workers gather in the streets to participate in amateur street wrestling.
 Arguably this is a sight not for the faint-hearted, but a fascinating atmosphere and experience nonetheless.

-Those interested in an insight into Dubai before the glitzy malls, the seven-star hotels, and the flashy cars will enjoy wandering the streets of the old Bastakia Quarter.
-Built by Persians hundreds of years ago, the narrow passageways, crumbling ancient ruins and looming fortresses here seemingly transport you back in time.
+If you are interested in an insight into what Dubai was lie before the glitzy malls, the seven-star hotels, and the flashy cars will enjoy wandering the streets of the old Bastakia Quarter.
+Built by Persians hundreds of years ago, the narrow passageways, crumbling ancient ruins, and looming fortresses here seemingly transport you back in time.

 Budget Travel in Dubai: